kmsurrao/Non-Gaussian-Sky-Simulations/README.md

     - list of 3 numpy arrays of frequencies (GHz) in the passband (first array has central frequency 220 GHz, followed by 150, and then 90)
 2. all_bandpass_weights.p
     - list of 3 numpy arrays of bandpass weights with $\nu^2$ divided out (first array contains weights for central frequency 220 GHz, followed by 150, and then 90)
-3. gal_and_extragal_before_beam.p
+3. maps_before_beam.p
     - numpy array containing galactic and extragalactic component maps in healpix format before beam convolution.
-If generating polarized maps, gal_and_extragal_before_beam has shape (Nfreqs, 2 for gal and extragal, 3 for I/Q/U, Npix), where freqs are indexed in decreasing order.
-If generating only a temperature map, gal_and_extragal_before_beam has shape (Nfreqs, 2 for gal or extragal, Npix).
+If generating polarized maps, maps_before_beam has shape (Nfreqs, 3 for I/Q/U, Npix), where freqs are indexed in decreasing order.
+If generating only a temperature map, maps_before_beam has shape (Nfreqs, Npix).
 4. beam_convolved_maps.p
     - numpy array containing beam-convolved maps in healpix format.
 If generating polarized maps, beam_convolved_maps has shape (Nfreqs, Nsplits, 3 for I/Q,U, Npix).
 Otherwise, has shape (Nfreqs, Nsplits, Npix).
 5. sim_{freq}GHz_split{split}